dmcable/spacexr/README.md

 ## News and Updates

+December 13th, 2022: Version 2.1.0 released.
+This is a substantial update to the behind-the-scenes implementation.
+Linear interpolation for the log-likelihood has been replaced with cubic spline interpolation.
+The result is increased numerical stability, convergence, and speed, especially for C-SIDE.

 September 1st, 2022: Our C-SIDE paper has been published in *Nature Methods* [here](https://www.nature.com/articles/s41592-022-01575-3).
 We have also written a research briefing about this article in *Nature